zencart/sagepay/README.md

 ## Attribution

-This Integration was initially inspired by https://www.zen-cart.com/downloads.php?do=file&id=959
+This Integration was initially inspired by a [Nixak module](https://www.zen-cart.com/downloads.php?do=file&id=959) which also has a corresponding [Forum Support Thread](https://www.zen-cart.com/showthread.php?219158-Sagepay-Form-Integration)